 Guided tours of the Glenn A. Black Laboratory are available during regular exhibit hall hours and by prior appointment only.
 To schedule a tour for your group please contact curator Melody Pope at firstname.lastname@example.org or 812-855-0022.

-Tours and Educational Programming
+Tours and Educational Programming at the Glenn Black Lab

 1. Self-guided tours of objects and photographs on exhibit in the lobby and/or exhibit hall are one option.
 Please schedule your self-guided tour at least one week in advance to ensure that your class isn’t competing for space and resources with another class.
 We encourage you to design a worksheet or activity for your class to engage in while they are in our exhibits.
 We are happy to help you with this.
 If you would like our assistance in designing activities then please contact us at least three weeks in advance.